swalloga/FruitFrenzy/README.md

         }
         // if this isn't the last row, iterate through each item else {
-          // if the current item is not null and the index at r + 1 is null let currentTile = this.grid[r][c];
+          let currentTile = this.grid[r][c];
           let tileBelow = this.grid[r + 1][c];
           // check if the tile below has type null